PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 whole-graph maps, direct append/delete mutation, cleanup boundary, and one raw call so a later extraction cannot silently change ownership or order.

-Characterization also records one strict xfail: the raw helper rewires the elementwise root before validating all external runtime inputs, so rejecting a non-rank-four external input returns a zero statistic but does not restore the ModelIR.
-The next semantic checkpoint must move this validation before any mutation and turn the xfail into a passing atomicity contract before considering mechanical extraction.
+Characterization exposed and the following checkpoint corrected one unsafe rejection path.
+Every external runtime tensor and its projected NHWC shape are now validated into an immutable local plan before channel-last hints, rewiring, adapter creation, metadata mutation, or topology mutation.
+A candidate with a valid first external input and invalid later rank-three input is therefore a complete ModelIR no-op, and the former strict xfail is an ordinary passing atomicity contract.
+Successful rewrite order and artifacts are unchanged.
 FastestDet, HumanSeg, OSNet, and inference_ops15 each produce one zero result in strictly sequential, zero-SWAP traces; positive production ownership is not claimed.

 ## Managed-corpus SWAP exclusion policy